St Saviour's Cathedral, Goulburn: Modifications and dates

 The spire remains an unfinished work.

 Description

 The cathedral building is made of sandstone from a quarry at Marulan, except for the pillars which are of Pyrmont sandstone.
 The roof is natural slate.
 The cathedral is unmistakably a Blacket church, on a grand scale, with nave, aisles, transepts, chancel, porches and tower.
-It has large and elaborate stone traceried windows and an impressive interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch, and a striking use of figurative roundels in the nave, transepts and chancel.
+It has large and elaborate stone traceried windows and an impressive interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch, and a use of figurative roundels in the nave, transepts and chancel.

 The stone carving of the medallions depicting the life of Jesus was the first professional commission for William Priestly MacIntosh in 1883, who had trained as a stone carver in Edinburgh before migrating to Australia and studying under Lucien Henry at the Sydney Mechanics School of Arts.

 The main dimensions of St Saviour's Cathedral are: